 Within it’s lifetime Canoe Cornwall has provided guided bushcraft trips to canoe the Swedish Lakes, played host to the Bear Grylls Instructor Academy and brought the Vikings and their axe-throwing skills to the Port Elliot festival.
 It has introduced the youth of Cornwall to the outdoors through it’s Kids Academy and now holds regular summer camps for the schools at the National Trust Trelissick Gardens, Pill Farm estate.

+Never able to sit and wonder what-if, Jay has now established his adventurous activities at Heligan Gardens and his latest venture is his guided kayak tours from Mevagissey harbour.
 Where the business will finally settle is still unknown but isn’t that just the way with the outdoors, it’s never about the destination, it’s always about the journey.

 Written by a friend and enthusiast of Jay, Canoe Cornwall and the outdoors life… I hope you don’t mind Jay.
-Afterall, it’s all true.
+After-all, it’s all true.

 All the best